-GIVE Grant Program Objectives
+The GIVE Grant Program

 The GRANT application must be completed and include explanation as to how the grant will enhance curriculum and learning beyond the classroom experience.
 Further clarification may be requested by the Foundation board.

-Fall GIVE Schedule (2016)
+Fall GIVE Schedule (2018-2019 School Year)

-- 02/16/2017 – Project Documentation Due
+- Project Documentation from Recipients Due – February 15, 2019

-Winter GIVE Schedule (2016-2017)
+Winter GIVE Schedule (2018-2019 School Year)

-- applications accepted beginning 10/24/2016
+- Applications accepted beginning October 1, 2018

 Selection of Grant Awardees